- Notes on sources and an index to each monthly file appears at the end.

 5 May 1990: Norwich 2 Arsenal 2: David O’Leary beat George Armstrong’s record of 500 games in the final game of the season.

-5 May 2008: Mathieu Flamini agrees to a four-year contract with Italian club Milan, meaning he would leave Arsenal on a free transfer on 1 July.
-He had a hard time at Milan in the early days, playing as a late sub in Europa League games and eventually returned to Arsenal on a free, meaning no transfer fee had ever been paid for him.
+5 May 2008: Mathieu Flamini agreed to a four-year contract with Italian club Milan, meaning he would leave Arsenal on a free transfer on 1 July.
+He had a hard time at Milan in the early days, playing as a late sub in Europa League games and eventually returned to Arsenal on a free, and then moved on a free to Crystal Palace meaning no transfer fee had ever been paid for him.

 5 May 2009: Arsenal 1 Man U 3 (Champions League semi final; 1-4 aggregate).
 Van Persie scored a 76th minute penalty but with Ronaldo and Park scoring in the first 11 minutes there was no chance of progression.
 Fletcher was sent off for Man U on 74.

 5 May 2016: Arsenal concluded the season with a 4-0 win over Aston Villa leaving the club unbeaten in its final nine league games.
 Six goals were conceded in these games, but 19 were scored by Arsenal.

 5 May 2019: Arsenal had to beat Brighton at home to have any realistic chance of a top four finish.
 Aubameyang scored a penalty on nine minutes but a penalty for Brighton meant that anything short of a record score on the final day would mean Arsenal would miss out.

 6 May 1910: In one of several attempts to rescue Woolwich Arsenal financially, shares went on sale at £1 each, the money payable in instalments.
 The aim was to sell £2000-worth but by the close of the sale two weeks later only £1200 had been applied for, and so the offer failed.